How To Grip And Throw Different Baseball Pitches

 However, according to an interview between Roger Kahn and Bruce Sutter published in Kahn’s book, The Head Game: Baseball, He points out that, when viewed from the pitcher’s mound, this is not the situation.

-What method do you use to throw your pitches?
-Post pictures of your pitching grips in the discussion forums for mybaseball pitching equipment.
+What method do you use to toss your pitches?
+Post photographs of your throwing grips in the discussion threads for mybaseball pitching equipment.

 Get my pitching velocity program